How to Sell a House by Owner in Georgia: Your GA FSBO Guide

 These efforts will go a long way toward impressing buyers looking for a home in Georgia:

-Dean says that making those small repairs around the home are even more important than actual staging.
+Dean says that making those small repairs around the home is even more important than actual staging.
 “Water leaks, mechanical issues, you need to make sure everything in the house is functioning,” she advises.

 Newton adds, “For inside the home, I really think decluttering and depersonalizing is crucial.
 Go through every room and remove personal and unnecessary items.
 You need to look at the house from the perspective of a buyer.”